 You may have been a victim of or been a witness to a hit and run incident.
 These are collisions where the at-fault party does not stop to give any assistance.
 They literally run away as fast as their cars could take them without offering any help or information.
-If you don’t stop after colliding with another vehicle, person or a stationary object then it is a hit and run case.
+If you don’t stop after colliding with another vehicle, person, or stationary object then it is a hit and run case.
 It does not matter if the extent of the damage is minor or severe but you are supposed to stop as per law.

 What Is A Hit And Run/Fail To Remain Car Accident?

 A hit and run or fail to remain happens when the driver who caused a collision does not stay at the collision spot.
-Usually, this could happen when you hit a car while trying to park parallel or rear end another car and just leave the scene.
+Usually, this could happen when you hit a car while trying to park parallel or rear-end another car and just leave the scene.
 Or, more seriously you may hit a pedestrian or cyclist and still don’t stop to check or offer help.
 Any driver responsible for a hit and run incident has to stay at the scene of the collision as per law.
 They are also supposed to offer help and information that may be relevant to insurance.
 And, also report to the police if damages are more than $2000.
 Fail to remain is the official term used for hit and run.
 It is a punishable criminal offense with serious outcomes.
-If there is severe bodily injuries or fatality then you may face dire consequences.
+If there are severe bodily injuries or fatality then you may face dire consequences.

 The 2 types of charges for a hit and run in Ontario fall under the Highway Traffic Act or the Criminal Code of Canada as per the situation.
 When a driver does not stop at the collision scene then it is a criminal charge under the Criminal code.
-Such cases mostly involve cyclists and pedestrians and the severity of the damages are also very high, even death.
+Such cases mostly involve cyclists and pedestrians and the severity of the damages is also very high, even death.
 When you don’t remain at the location of the accident such as a parking lot then that is more likely to be charged under the Highway Traffic Act.

 How To Handle A Hit And Run In Ontario?
 What To Do?

-First of all stay calm and you need to check if anyone has been injured in the accident and need medical assistance.
+First of all, stay calm and you need to check if anyone has been injured in the accident and needs medical assistance.
 If the collision caused an injury then you need to call 911 immediately and if not then estimate the property damage for both cars.
 When the property damages are minor and less than $2000 then you may need to report only to the collision center.
 You may drive to the collision reporting center if you can but not before you gather some vital details.

 - Note down the date and location of the collision, the more details you collect, the better.